 Can someone else close the till?

 Yes.
-The system records both who opened and who closed the session.
+Both who opened and who closed the session are recorded.
 A shift handover mid-day is fine.

 What's the difference between Counted and Banked?